 Ask Leo! is a registered trademark of Leo Notenboom and Puget Sound Software, LLC.

 Other websites point to this site, this web site points to other sites, and also accepts advertising from third-party advertisers.
 Leo A. Notenboom and/or Puget Sound Software can not be held liable for claims or losses arising from any of these third parties.

 The only information I retain is a) your question, and your email address if included with that question, b) email we might exchange, and c) your comments, and any information you’ve entered as part of that comment.

 If you sign up for my newsletter, the only information retained by my mailing list service provider is your email address, your name (if provided), the date and time of your subscription, and the IP address from which you subscribed.

-I value your privacy, and I hate spam as much as you do.
-Maybe more.
-I don’t share email addresses or personal information with any third party without your explicit prior permission.
+I value your privacy, and I don’t share email addresses or personal information with any third party without your explicit prior permission.
 The only exception would be the acquisition, merger, or sale in bankruptcy of Puget Sound Software, LLC.